glennojmcavoy/flagWebsite/README.md

 # flagWebsite
-A website containing all things flag
+An informative website on all things flag